tiepdotme/jpmacmanus.me/about.md

 **University of Bristol**
 *Mathematics and Computer Science (BSc) - 2017 to 2020 (Ongoing)*
 \- Topics studied include various programming paradigms, commutative and linear algebra, and combinatorics.
+This year I am working on a project concerning decidability within combinatorial group theory.

 **Ysgol Aberconwy 6th Form**
 *3 A-Levels, at A\*A\*A\* - 2015 to 2017*